 This ballot proposal, known publicly in Florida as Amendment 2, would increase the minimum wage to $10 an hour on September 30, 2021 and subsequently increase by $1 per hour each year until it reaches $15 on September 30, 2026.

 Proposed Florida Voters Ballot Initiative

 % Increase of Minimum Wage

 All the employers in the State of Florida must pay their employees the hourly state minimum wage for all the hours worked in Florida.
 If any employer does not pay their employees the required minimum wage, they can bring a civil action against the employer or any individual violating the Florida minimum wage law.

 Frequently Asked Questions on Florida Minimum Wage and Labor Laws:

-The minimum wage in Florida for 2020 is $8.56 per hour.
-However it is scheduled to increase to $15.00 per hour by 2026 based on the florida voters proposal called Amendment 2 (2020)
+The minimum wage in Florida for 2021 is $8.65 per hour.
+However it is scheduled to increase to $15.00 per hour by 2026 based on the Florida voters proposal called Amendment 2 (2020)

 What is the minimum wage for tipped employees in Florida?

-According to the Florida’s department of Labor, the minimum wage for tipped employees in the state of Florida is $5.44 per hour.
+According to the Florida’s department of Labor, the minimum wage for tipped employees in the state of Florida for 2021 is $5.68 per hour.

 Why does Florida Restaurant and Lodging Association (FRLA) oppose a $15.00 per hour minimum wage?